Optimized Score Transformation for Consistent Fair Classification: Problem Formulation

 For EO, we add the condition $Y=y$ to the conditioning events in \eqref{eqn:MSP}, resulting in For $y = 0$ (respectively $y = 1$), $\mathbb{E}[r'(X) \given Y=y]$ is the false (true) positive rate (FPR, TPR) generalized for a probabilistic classifier, and $\mathbb{E}[r'(X) \given A=a, Y=y]$ is the corresponding group-specific rate.
-Following \cite{pleiss2017}, we refer to \eqref{eqn:MEO} for $y=0$ or $y=1$ alone as approximate equality in generalized FPRs or TPRs, and to \eqref{eqn:MEO} for $y=0$ and $y=1$ together as generalized EO (GEO).
+Following \citet{pleiss2017}, we refer to \eqref{eqn:MEO} for $y=0$ or $y=1$ alone as approximate equality in generalized FPRs or TPRs, and to \eqref{eqn:MEO} for $y=0$ and $y=1$ together as generalized EO (GEO).
+The correspondences between \eqref{eqn:MSP}, \eqref{eqn:MEO} and \eqref{eqn:fairnessLinIneq} are detailed in Appendix~\ref{sec:proof:dualspecialize}.